Connect with us

 Countries could point space-based nuclear weapons toward Earth.
 In theory, weapons from space could avoid early detection radars and missile defenses.
 However, there are significant disadvantages to firing nuclear weapons directly from space.

 Placing weapons in space to strike targets on Earth may have defensive or offensive motivations.
 Weapons that evade missile defenses might ensure nuclear deterrence.
-This is a defensive strategy intended to prevent aggression against the that placed them in space.
+This is a defensive strategy intended to prevent aggression against the state that placed them in space.

-Alternatively, these weapons may a country achieve a first-strike capability.
+Alternatively, these weapons may help a country achieve a first-strike capability.
 A first strike requires the ability to destroy enough of an adversary’s nuclear weapons – or the nuclear command, control and communications systems necessary to manage them – to prevent nuclear retaliation.

 Countries could point space-based weapons toward other regions of space, like the Russian weapon under development.
 This conjures images of nuclear weapons striking asteroids to defend Earth from a collision.